 A variety of other construction-related materials were also recovered.
-These included: one aluminum gutter fragment, 162 pieces of asphalt composition roofing or siding, one carpet fragment, 59 bits of caulk, 58 pieces of cement/concrete, three composite/board fragments, one piece of linoleum flooring, 34 pieces of mortar, 37 bits of plaster, four small sections of window screen, 14 fragments of wood/plank, and six unidentified pieces of construction material.
+These included: one aluminum gutter fragment, 243 pieces of asphalt composition roofing or siding, one carpet fragment, 69 bits of caulk, 63 pieces of cement/concrete, three composite/board fragments, 25 piece of linoleum flooring, 34 pieces of mortar, 37 bits of plaster, four fragments of chinking, four small sections of window screen, 26 fragments of wood/plank, 22 pieces of window framing, six pieces of tar paper, and six unidentified pieces of construction material.

-Flat Glass (N=113)
+Flat Glass (N=313)

 Each fragment of flat glass was measured for thickness and recorded to the nearest hundredth of a millimeter.
 The differences between window glass, mirror glass (Personal group), and plate glass (special function such as shelving) were in part determined by the thickness and wear of each flat glass shard.
 Any glass that measured 2.86 mm or larger was considered plate glass.
-There were 14 pieces of flat glass thick enough to be considered plate glass.
-An analysis of the remaining 99 fragments of window glass was presented in Chapter 11.
+There were 15 pieces of flat glass thick enough to be considered plate glass.
+An analysis of the remaining 298 fragments of window glass was presented in Chapter 11.

-Nails (N=1,938)
+Nails (N=1,786)